10 Non-Touristy Things To Do in NYC - August 2026

 A city rich in history and culture

-Outside of the well-established landmarks of this historic city, New York has a hidden historical tapestry woven around a diverse and vibrant arts scene.
-Immerse yourself in the compelling legacy of America, by visiting the Tenement Museum on the Lower East Side, unearth stories of the American Revolution at Fraunces Tavern in the Financial District, or embark on a captivating journey through Harlem's history at the Schomburg Center for Research in Black Culture.
-These sometimes-overlooked historical sites offer an intimate glimpse into the city's dynamic past and its enduring cultural significance.
+Outside of the well-known landmarks of this historic city, New York has a hidden historical fabric woven around a diverse and vibrant arts scene.
+Start with the Tenement Museum on the Lower East Side for a window into the city's immigrant past.
+These sometimes-overlooked historical sites offer an intimate glimpse into the city's lively past and its enduring cultural importance.

 Whatever you choose to do when you’re visiting the city venturing off the well-trodden tourist path can give you space for new experiences and new ideas, and a more authentic understanding of the city's rich history.